Zeeeepa/xyops/docs/data-structures.md

 ## Job.test

 This is set to `true` when the job was fired from an event test.
 This is used to override the event enabled check, and add hints to the UI.

+## Job.workflow

+When the job is itself a workflow, or a sub-job inside a workflow, this object will contain additional information.
+See [JobWorkflow](#jobworkflow) for details.

 # Monitor